CruceGameDevel/CruceGame/docs/hacking.md

  * There is this group on Google+ available at the following URL: https://plus.google.com/u/0/communities/105057231196596797294/.

- * Although the group is private anyone is free to apply for entry.
+ * Although the group is private anyone is free to send a join request.

 Authors
 =======